Join the #LAhasHeart conversation!

 Join the fight against heart disease and stroke at a Los Angeles County event!

-Our goal is to provide real solutions to food system problems to increase access and affordability of healthy foods and improve community health.
-In an effort to better understand the needs of the neighborhoods we serve, the American Heart Association Los Angeles Division commissioned a poll in East LA, where we're collaborating with community groups to address food insecurity.
+We provide real solutions to food system problems increasing access to healthy foods which improves community health.
+In an effort to better understand the needs of our neighborhoods, the American Heart Association Los Angeles Division commissioned a poll in East LA, where we're collaborating with community groups to address food insecurity.
 What we found in East LA is that more than half of residents have difficulty getting healthy food, with 62 percent citing cost as a major barrier.

 Building Active Communities